-Blog three of an eight-part series on the tenants of a powerful user or audience experience
+Blog three of an eight-part series on the tenets of a powerful user or audience experience

-So far in this series, I shared insights about the first and second tenants of creating powerful experiences: useful and usable.
-In this post, I want to discuss the third tenant: findable.
+So far in this series, I shared insights about the first and second tenets of creating powerful experiences: useful and usable.
+In this post, I want to discuss the third tenet: findable.

 Building on the metaphor about public transportation, you started your experience with a public transportation system from the moment you thought about taking a train, bus, subway, or metro system.
 Perhaps you found the bus or metro useful because it gets you from point A to point B and it gets you there fast.
 You also found the metro or bus usable because you were able to easily purchase a ticket or card online and add money to it for fare.

 Now that you know your metro or bus option is both useful and usable, you’ll begin to ask yourself questions about findability: